ho9938/lightweight-network-simulator/readme.txt

 python main.py [conf_alias]
 : you can load network environment from the configuration files.
-: the program prints information of nodes, channels and senario.
+: the program prints information of nodes, channels and scenario.

 (LNS) r
 : run the simulation from the beginning.